alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 #### Team Proposal

-Our group proposes the leverage a network of smart infrastructure consisting of an automated fire hazard detection system to spot potential fire hazards.
+Our group proposes to leverage a network of smart infrastructure consisting of an automated fire hazard detection system to spot potential fire hazards.

 ## 2. **Pitch Video**